Omosm/Flutter_attendance_app/README.md

-# attendance_app
+# Flutter Attendance App

-A new Flutter project.
+This is a simple flutter application to view attendance records.